 Sometimes, the Legislature enacts a law that specifically prohibits contrary local policy choices on the same subject.
 When the Legislature does so, it is said to have "expressly preempted" local law.
-Over time, the Legislature has expressly preempted local policy choices in many different regulatory areas, including the authority to tax cigarettes, 40 the authority to tax liquor, 41 the designation of smoke-free workplaces,42 pesticide regulations,43 and the regulation of the use of cell phones in motor vehicles.44 Every time the Legislature expressly preempts a local policy, Oregon cities lose some of their ability to address local problems in their own way, thereby reducing local autonomy and flexibility.
+Over time, the Legislature has expressly preempted local policy choices in many different regulatory areas, including the authority to tax cigarettes, the authority to tax liquor, the designation of smoke-free workplaces, pesticide regulations, and the regulation of the use of cell phones in motor vehicles.
+Every time the Legislature expressly preempts a local policy, Oregon cities lose some of their ability to address local problems in their own way, thereby lessening city government autonomy.
 Perhaps for that reason, the courts presume that the Legislature does not mean to preclude local legislative power.
 Specifically, the courts refuse to determine that the Legislature expressly preempted local law unless "the text, context and legislative history of the statute 'unambiguously expresses an intention to preclude local governments from regulating' in the same area that is governed by the statute."
 Thus, ambiguity in the law is resolved in favor of local policy choice.
-46 b.
-Conflict Preemption

-39 La Grande/Astoria, 281 Or at 142.
+&lt;sup>40 La Grande/Astoria, 281 Or at 142.